NTFS

 Can permanently deleted files really be recovered?

 Often, yes.
-Permanent deletion frees the space but does not overwrite the data.
+Permanent deletion frees the space but doesn't overwrite the data.
 Until new writes reuse those clusters, recovery software can usually get the files back.

 Yes.
-Shift+Delete skips the Recycle Bin but does not erase the data.
+Shift+Delete skips the Recycle Bin but doesn't erase the data.
 Stop using the drive and scan it before the freed space is reused.

 How long do I have to recover them?

-There is no fixed limit — it depends on how soon new data overwrites the space.
+There's no fixed limit.
+It depends on how soon new data overwrites the space.
 On hard drives that can be a while; on SSDs, TRIM can clear it within minutes.

-Avoid using the PC and do not install recovery software onto C:.
+Avoid using the PC and don't install recovery software onto C:.
 Run the tool from another drive or a USB stick, and recover to a separate destination.

 Does emptying the Recycle Bin erase files for good?

-No. It frees the space but leaves the data until it is overwritten.
+No. It frees the space but leaves the data until it's overwritten.
 The files are usually recoverable if you act before reusing the drive.

 Scan before you repair